thomazyazima/thomazyazima.github.io/week-1/6-use-twitter.md

 ## Learning Competencies
 - Use handles to interact directly with people in the tech community
 - Use hashtags to make topics searchable
-- Framing
-- Directing people to the resource you are talking about and framing it appropriately (describes what you’re actually talking about - not just throwing links up)
+- Frame discussions, links, images in a meaningful and engaging way
-- Responding to people and being able to engage in conversation
+- Respond and engage with people in conversation
-- Asking questions and starting conversations with people in the community
+- Ask questions and start conversations with people in the community
-- Use twitter to inform companies of site difficulties
+- Use twitter to contact companies with User experience and bug issues

 ## Release 0: Watch